-NEAR Protocol is a decentralized application platform created to make apps usable on the internet.
-Highly experienced programmers, Alex Skidanov and Illia Polosukhin founded the platform and launched it in April 2020.
+NEAR Protocol is a decentralised application platform created to make apps usable on the internet.
+Highly experienced programmers Alex Skidanov and Illia Polosukhin founded the platform and launched it in April 2020.
 The platform’s network operates on Nightshade, a Proof-of-Stake consensus mechanism, offering stable fees and scalability.

-We classify its token as a mid-cap cryptocurrency with a market cap of over $2.2 billion and a circulating supply of over 440 million NEAR.
-At the time of writing, its unit value was sitting flush at $5.
+We classify its token as a mid-cap cryptocurrency with over $2.2 billion market cap and a circulating supply of over 440 million NEAR.
+At the time of writing, its unit value was flat at $5.
 Whether you plan to shop online, play at the best crypto casino, or use NEAR for payments, it is a viable cryptocurrency to use at an accessible price.

-In terms of sustainability, 5% of NEAR’s extra supply is issued every year to support the network through epoch rewards.
+Regarding sustainability, 5% of NEAR’s extra supply is issued annually to support the network through epoch rewards.
 From that amount, 90% goes towards validators and the remaining 10% to the protocol treasury.
-The platform distributes a total of 30% of transaction fees as rebates to contracts that interact with a transaction, burning the remaining 70%.
+The platform distributes 30% of transaction fees as rebates to contracts that interact with a transaction, burning the remaining 70%.

 About NEAR Protocol

-Its founders created NEAR with the intention of making it a next-gen platform for decentralized apps (Dapps).
-Dapps are applications that operate on top of a decentralized blockchain, such as Ethereum.
+Its founders created NEAR, intending to make it a next-gen platform for decentralised apps (Dapps).
+Dapps are applications that operate on top of a decentralised blockchain, such as Ethereum.

-NEAR Protocol has a unique scaling solution, Nightshade, together with an extremely powerful consensus engine referred to as Doomslug.
+NEAR Protocol has a unique scaling solution, Nightshade, and an extremely powerful consensus engine called Doomslug.
 Ethereum was the first blockchain network to introduce smart contract technology in 2015.
-Together with NEAR, there are currently over 10 similar platforms in operation.
+Together with NEAR, there are currently over ten similar platforms in operation.

 NEAR is relatively new when compared to its smart-contract blockchain competitors.
 Its founders have ambitions for it to improve on the limitations that exist in older blockchain models.
 Common limitations of competitor blockchains include low speeds, low throughput, and poor cross-compatibility.